 Had it been anyone else promising knowledge and gifts, Edmund might have turned away in suspicion and marched straight home.
-However, the cleric was not just anyone.
-There was too much history between them — too many kindnesses paid to him in the past to not give the man the audience he desired at this time.
-If the man had something to say – his words would be both true and important.
+However, there was too much history between them — too many kindnesses paid to him in the past to not give the cleric the audience he desired.
 Unlike most of the town residents who were so willing to shade rumor as truth and recite silly gossip as news, the friar was a person of deep integrity.
+If the man had something to say his words would be both true and important.

-“Your first day in the Ormond home,” the friar nodded.
+The friar nodded.
+“Your first day in the Ormond home.”

 The friar observed the sharp tone of that last statement.
 The elderly man had wondered why there was such distance between Edmund and the older Ormond siblings.
 He had assumed it had something to do with being the one left to fend for his parents while the rest of them ran off to pursue their fortunes.
 It had not occurred to him that Edmund may have been unhappy long before that.
 “What I told them was that you were from Capestown and were abandoned at a parish.
 If they did not reveal that to you, perhaps their stories were meant to be kind in a backhanded way.”